 The remainder of this article is organized as follows.
-In Section \ref{grammar} we illustrate several well-known types of ambiguity and we articulate the idea that ambiguity appears because the phonetic form (which feeds the Articulatory-Perceptual system) dispenses with part of the information present in the logical form (which feeds the Conceptual-Intentional system).
-After locating the emergence of ambiguity in the architecture of language, we proceed to develop our theoretical argument for the emergence of ambiguity from communicative efficiency factors.
-In Section \ref{revers} we introduce Landauer's concept of logical (ir)reversibility of a given computational device and we quantify the degree of ambiguity of a code as the amount of uncertainty in reversing the coding process.
-In Section \ref{LEP} we introduce Zipf's vocabulary balance condition, a particular instance of Zipf's Least Effort Principle \citep{zipf1965}, and we show how it can be properly generalized and accomodated to the information-theoretic framework adopted in Section \ref{revers}.
-We conclude our reasoning by showing that if the coding and the decoding processes are performed in a cooperative regime expressed in terms of a symmetry equation between coding and decoding complexities, a certain amount of logical uncertainty or ambiguity is unavoidable.
-In Section \ref{Discussion} we recapitulate our derivation of the presence of ambiguity and we stress a further important result intimately related to our development: Zipf's law, another well-known and ubiquitous feature of natural language products, is the sole expected outcome of an evolving communicative system that satisfies the symmetry equation between coding and decoding complexities, as argued in \cite{corominas2011}.
+In section \ref{revers} we introduce Landauer's concept of logical (ir)reversibility of a given computational device and we quantify the degree of ambiguity of a code as the amount of uncertainty in reversing the coding process.
+In section \ref{LEP} we introduce Zipf's vocabulary balance condition, a particular instance of Zipf's Least Effort Principle \cite{zipf1965}, and we show how it can be properly generalized and accomodated to the information-theoretic framework adopted in section \ref{revers}.
+We conclude our reasoning by showing that, if the coding and the decoding processes are performed in a cooperative regime expressed in terms of a symmetry equation between coding and decoding complexities, a certain amount of logical uncertainty or ambiguity is unavoidable.
+In section \ref{Discussion} we recapitulate our derivation of the presence of ambiguity and we stress a further important result intimately related to our development: Zipf's law, another well-known and ubiquitous feature of natural language products, is the sole expected outcome of an evolving communicative system that satisfies the symmetry equation between coding and decoding complexities, as argued in \cite{corominas2011}.
 Appendix \ref{Inequalities} emphasizes the relationship between logical irreversibility and thermodynamical irreversibility.